Elmah55/PortalBlocker/README.md

 ## Building
 PortalBlocker can be built using Maven.
 Use `mvn package` command from root folder of repository.
 Output .jar file will be placed in `target` directory.
 More information about using Maven can be found [here](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

+## Notes
+Plugin has been tested on Spigot 1.18.2 but should work on older versions as well.